Can you now get a good deal on Protagonist Therapeutics Inc.’s shares?

 Are institutional investors increasing their holdings in PTGX shares?

 The recent increase in stakes in PTGX appears to be a result of several institutional investors and hedge funds increasing their positions.
 SSgA Funds Management, Inc.’s position in PTGX has decreased by -18.90% in the first quarter.
 The company now owns 3,792,926 shares of the stock, with a value of $61.52 million, following the sale of -883,756 additional shares during the last quarter.
-During the last quarter, the company dropped down 0 additional shares for a total stake of worth $59.23 million, bringing number of shares owned by the company to 3,651,887.
+BVF Partners LP made another decreased to its shares in PTGX during the first quarter, downing its stake by -11.65%.

-During the first quarter, RTW Investments LP subtracted a -584,851 position in PTGX.
-BlackRock Fund Advisors purchased an additional 0.15 million shares in the last quarter, increasing its holdings by 4.94%, now holding 3.27 million shares worth $53.07 million.
-At the end of the first quarter, The Vanguard Group, Inc. increased its PTGX holdings by 5.10% and now holds 3.02 million PTGX shares valued at $49.04 million with the added 0.15 million shares during the period.
+At the end of the first quarter, BlackRock Fund Advisors increased its PTGX holdings by 4.94% and now holds 3.27 million PTGX shares valued at $53.07 million with the added 0.15 million shares during the period.
 PTGX shares are owned by institutional investors to the tune of 98.30% at present.

 Leave a Reply